natazipper/free_spectrum_timing/README.md

 epta_sim is the input directory with par and tim files 30 is the number of frequency components spec_ceffyl is the output directory for the ceffyl input files

+-produce frequency resolved optimal statistics python single_bin_snr.py epta_sim/ report_sim/ 30

+epta_sim is the input folder with par and tim files report_sim is the folder with the chain of the free spectrum 30 is the number of freuquency components (should coincide with the the number of components of the free spectrum)